Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/PRISM contraints description/Prism contraint descriptions.md

 Alloy assigned robot r1 and r2 to do this two subtasks, named as at22 and at11.
 The MDP model looks like:

 ![Diagram](https://github.com/Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/blob/master/PRISM%20contraints%20description/consecutive2.JPG)

+where robot r1 does at22 at state 2, and robot r2 does at11 at state 4, in their respective modules.
+When robot r1 reaches state 2, if r2 hasn't finished at